 WP2 also identifies agents who can make a difference for the development, maturation and dispersion of sustainable new technologies and business-model innovations in the two regions.
 With the willing innovators and entrepreneurs we will investigate how the ideas could be developed into competitive market commodities or service concepts.
 These activities are supplemented with networking and business incubation events that bring together actors to learn about funding options and emerging business ecosystems.

-Control Methods — Work Package 3
+Policy Instruments — Work Package 3

 Adaptivity of regulation and policy